 Help Swim Ability

 The buoyancy of the suit allows the wearer to swim faster than without the suit.
 The better the swimmer the less advantage the wetsuit may show.
 A swimmer can expect to save anywhere from a few seconds to tens of seconds per 100.
 Usually the longer the distance the more the savings is noticeable.
-With the less exertion in the water, you will feel less of an energy drain as you are heading up to T1.
+With less exertion in the water, you will feel less of an energy drain as you are heading up to T1.
+Hence, it’s a good idea to invest in some good swimwear from Beach Riot or other similar swimwear brands.

 The wetsuit can provide warmth to the swimmer in the cold water.
 If you are sensitive to the cold this can be great at making your more comfortable in the water.